bitrise-io/devcenter/_articles/en/deploy/ios-deploy/deploying-an-ios-app-to-bitrise-io.md

 {% include message_box.html type="important" title="Clear the cache" content="When trying to install an app from the public install page, you should clear the cache: click the link appearing in the **If you synced your settings from your old device, you need to clear the cache and register your new device** line.
 The link redirects to the **Account settings** page where you can follow the procedure described in our guide."%}

 {% include message_box.html type="important" title="Developer certificate and Development profile" content="To deploy an iOS app, you will always need a Developer type certificate and a Development type provisioning profile.
-Even if you want to deploy to the App Store, the these are still required: they are used to create the .xcodearchive file from the provided code in the process of exporting the .ipa file."%}
+Even if you want to deploy to the App Store, these are still required: they are used to create the .xcodearchive file from the provided code in the process of exporting the .ipa file."%}

 #### Deploying the app